ginomcevoy/dcluster/README.md

   docker rm dcluster-with-ssh
   ```

-* Update the flavor configuration to use the newly provided image centos:7.7.1908-ssh.
+* Update the profile configuration to use the newly provided image centos:7.7.1908-ssh.

 ## Limitations